Start a Career in Tech over 40 with Confidence

 It’s easy to fall into decision paralysis figuring out what kind of tech job you’re aspiring to.
 But keep in mind that it is virtually impossible to know with certainty what kind of work you want to do before you have even gotten your feet wet.

-Instead, focus on learning fundamental skills that are applicable in a huge variety of roles — such as HTML and CSS, Git and GitHub, and design principles.
+Instead, focus on learning fundamental qualifications that apply in a vast variety of roles — such as knowing HTML and CSS, Git and GitHub, and design principles.

-Meanwhile, think broadly about the kind of work you’d like to do in tech, recommends Heather Coll, career coach at PowerToFly and recruiter consultant at health technologies DLH Corp.
+Meanwhile, think broadly about the work you’d like to do in tech, recommends Heather Coll, career coach at PowerToFly and recruiter consultant at health technologies DLH Corp.
 If you love problem solving, that’s key in development roles.
-Or, if you have customer support experience or strong people skills, that’s applicable in client-facing fields like user experience or digital marketing.
+Or, if you have customer support experience or strong communication skills, that’s applicable in client-facing fields like user experience or digital marketing.
+Plus, you’ll likely uncover even more career choices when you launch a job search.

-Some options that can be a good fit if you’re switching into tech later in your career include digital marketing, visual design, front end development, and WordPress development.
+Some options that can be a good fit if you’re switching into tech mid-career include digital marketing, visual design, front end development, and WordPress development.
 As you get involved in the world of tech, “Schedule informational interviews with people doing what you hope to be doing soon, learn from them, gain and follow their advice.
-Even better if this networking leads to an opportunity where you could volunteer to help out with a project.”
+Even better if this networking leads to an opportunity where you can volunteer to help with a project.”

-If you’re like me, you’ll find the right role through trial and error — by learning skills, taking freelance clients, facing setbacks, and talking with others in tech until you’ve found your sweet spot.
+If you’re like me, you’ll find the right role through trial and error — by learning skills, experimenting with self-employment through freelancing, facing setbacks, and getting career advice from others in tech until you’ve found your sweet spot.

-Whatever you do, don’t let your age stop you from starting a new career in tech.
+Whatever you do, don’t let midlife stop you from starting a career transition to tech.
 Coll says, “I know ageism is still a thing.
 However, I’m noticing that tech companies are getting it.
 They’re telling me that some of their best employees are their older employees.
 They’re getting the merging of what you’ve done in the past with tech.”